It’s appropriate that in a theme park dedicated to mountain life, the remnants of a mostly forgotten relic are fading back into the scenery.

 By 1986, Silver Dollar City was gone and Dollywood was embarking on a 30-plus-year campaign of update and change.

 While many Silver Dollar City favorites survived the immediate purge, and some remain today, the Great Inventor’s Mansion almost immediately was reformed to house mystical concoctions of another kind: Dolly Parton memorabilia.

-Dolly’s Rags to Riches Museum was housed in the strange-looking mansion for a few years before it was moved to the Chasing Rainbows Museum.
+Dolly’s Rags to Riches Museum was housed in the strange looking mansion for a few years.
+It was later moved to the Chasing Rainbows Museum.

 The Chasing Rainbows Museum, I should note, is also closed for the 2022 season as Dollywood takes time to “reimagine future possibilities for the attraction”.

 As the park grew, the former mansion’s position within it changed.